KatFishSnake/gitlog-tech-test/README.md

 - Will recommend a UX of debounced filter, remove Filter button, add debounced on change directly on the input field ("When a user types text into the filter input, it should immediately show the filtered results" is confusing as it clashes with existing button)
 - Will prompt for a styleguide, if there would be future development on this ideally this app would be build with a theme in mind
 - Not a big fan of NavItem onClick, but didn't want it to be broken down component wise any otherway
+- Regarding a question about noting down what i did for the build pipeline, I did the eject and fixed all outstanding issues with latest create-react-app ejects additionally modified Babel config to suit my tailwind and style-components needs

 **Mobile report is not ideal**